harelsegev/INDXRipper/README.md

 Some files and folders may be listed under **/$Orphan**.
 This means they are deleted, their parent folder is also deleted, and their full path could not be resolved.

 Files listed under **\<Unknown\>**, on the other hand - are not necessarily deleted.
-Those entries were found in a deleted directory, and INDXRipper could not determine their parent directory.
+It means the entries were found in a deleted directory, and INDXRipper could not determine their parent directory.

 ## Limitations
 * The tool may give false results.
-While false positives are rare, they are possible.
+While false positives are rare, [they are possible](https://harelsegev.github.io/posts/i30-parsers-output-false-entries.-heres-why/).
 * Partially overwritten entries may not be found.
 If they are found, though, the tool may give you false information.
 * The tool supports NTFS version 3.1 only

 ### What this tool doesn't do
 * This tool doesn't process $INDEX_ROOT attributes.
-* This tool doesn't carve $INDEX_ALLOCATION attributes from unallocated space.
+* This tool doesn't carve INDX records from unallocated space.

 ## License